As proof, digital marketing expert Javed S. Khan shared these statistics at a recent meeting of IABC/Toronto’s Professional Independent Communicators:

 - Build your invitation to subscribe into your process and include it on your website, in your email signature, at trade shows, in podcasts, on newsletters.

-- All you need is a name and email address.
+- Only ask for a name and email address.
 Don’t scare people off by asking for too many details.

 - Give people a reason to subscribe, such as an e-book or white paper, insider news, a “friends & family” discount.

 - Don’t be boring or irrelevant, the main reasons people unsubscribe.

 Be sure to earn subscriber loyalty with great content.
 Keep in mind that it’s not about YOU, it’s about what you know or have access to.
 Turn the answers to frequently asked questions into blog posts, infographics, audio or video.
 Consider tutorials, deals, study results, industry news, education, opinions.
 Get your email opened by paying attention to: